- Robertson, Allan

 Golf Course Review

-You’ve made it!
 St Andrews Old Course (TOC) is a spiritual pilgrimage for most golfers.
 Despite St Andrews Old Course being the Home of Golf, it is not the birthplace of golf.
 It is, however, where the game evolved into what we know it today.
-In fact, for golfers outside of the USA, the Royal & Ancient (R&A) is the governing body which governs golf.
+In fact, for golfers outside of the USA, the Royal & Ancient (R&A) is the governing body that governs golf.
 The R&A flagpole behind the shop was a mast salvaged in 1948 from the private steam yacht 'Cutty Sark' that belonged to the Duke of Westminster.

-Golf Course Architect's Opinion
+The Golf Course Architect's Opinion

 For the golfer with an interest in golf course architecture, it is noteworthy Bobby Jones wrote there is more to learn from TOC than in playing a hundred ordinary American golf courses.
 In addition, Old Tom Morris, Herbert Fowler, Harry Colt, Alister MacKenzie & C.K.
 Hutchison have all advised or consulted on The Old Course St Andrews.